mikkmait/voting-dev/README.md

 ### Plans for updates:

-- introducing some kind of websocket or socket.io or that kind of possibility so the results would update and be displayed in real time
+- introducing some kind of websocket or socket.io or that kind of possibility so the results would update and be displayed in real time.
+- adding security to the admin part just in case.
+Although it is a small chance someone will access it during the performance, it would still be nice to be safe in that regard.

 ### Notes on possible questions: